tom171296/BlogNet/_posts/2023/2023-11-14-WhatsNewInCSharp12.md

 The attribute has one parameter.
 This parameter is the size of the array.
 The size of the array is fixed and can't be changed.
 The size of the array is also the number of elements that are created in the struct.
 An struct that is decorated with the inline array attribute can only have one instance field.
 The type of the field is the type of the array created.

-Inializing an inline array is done by using the `new` keyword.
+Initializing an inline array is done by using the `new` keyword.
 The size of the array is determined by the attribute.
 The array can be filled like a normal array.
 Make sure you don't go out of bounds, this will generate a runtime exception.

 ```csharp
 var array = new InlineArray();